 Contains copies of public information leaflets on all medication.

-A charity that provides advice and support to empower anyone experiencing a mental health problem.
+UK charity that provides advice and support to empower anyone experiencing a mental health problem.
 They campaign to improve services, raise awareness and promote understanding.

 Website of the National Institute of Health and Clinical Excellence.
 This publishes guidelines on treatment of lots of different mental health problems including depression, anxiety, schizophrenia, bipolar disorder, obsessive-compulsive disorder, eating disorders, borderline personality disorder, mental health in pregnancy and childbirth.
 All the guidelines have different versions designed for the general public and for professionals